statesman/choose-your-race/README.md

+# Choose your race

+Trying to use Mother Jones CYOA below to fuel a Statesman project.

 # CYOA

 A "Choose Your Own Adventure" plugin for interactive storytelling, from the apps team at Mother Jones, that uses Google Spreadsheets to drive a simple and fluid story telling experience.